 Employee reviews are just as important as customer reviews.
 Customers will often consider your ethics, brand, and values before buying from you.
 Employee reviews can help shed more light than customer reviews since they provide an inside look at your business.
 It’s vital for your business to listen to this feedback when it’s given and make the appropriate changes.
 Presenting your brand as one which respects constructive criticism and taking the time to regularly solicit feedback from employees will help you measure and assess the impact of various touch points in the employee journey.

 There’s a direct link between your employee experience and the customer experience, and it’s hard to improve one without improving the other.

 When you’re succeeding with your workforce engagement efforts, your people feel valued, trusted, and respected.
-Investing in personal and professional development for employees alongside investments in your business mean they feel appreciated for both the work they do, and the people they are.
+Investing in personal and professional development for employees alongside investments in your business means they feel appreciated for both the work they do, and the people they are.

 It’s important when you’re thinking about customer experience that you don’t lose sight of who deals with your customers.
 Truly great customer experiences give your customers the chance to connect on a personal level with your business, and typically this happens when they connect with an agent.
 Positive customer experiences are all about human connection, which is why happy agents typically translate to happy customers.

 By investing in training, engaging, and providing the right tools for your employees, you can ensure they want to do better for customers (and your business).
 Loyal, engaged employees are more likely to “go the extra mile” to help customers – which in turn creates better experiences.